jphein/boxen/docs/README.md

 ```

 Install BoXenbaby:
 If you already have a BoXenbrain on your network.
 Simply plug your client in, and boot to the menu.
 There you will be presented with an option to install BoXenbaby.
-However, if this is a wireless or remote client you need to follow the steps below.
+However, if this wireless or remote client is not geograpically local you need to follow the steps below.
 * Download Ubuntu Desktop 18.10 ISO here:
 * Install Ubuntu 18.10 Desktop Minimal Install.
 * After install, run in Terminal: